alsalafiyyah/alsalafiyyah.github.io/_biography/bakr-abu-zayd.md

 ---
 layout: page
+publisher: alsalafiyyah@icloud.com
-title: "Shaykh Bakr ibn 'Abdullah Abu Zayd"
+title: Shaykh Bakr ibn 'Abdullah Abu Zayd
 active: biography
-publisher: "alsalafiyyah@icloud.com"
+excerpt: Shaykh Bakr studied until the second year of elementary school, and then in 1375AH. he moved to Riyadh where he continued his elementary studies, joined the Educational Institute.
 permalink: /biography/bakr/
 ---

 ### His Lineage:
 Bakr ibn 'Abdullah Abu Zayd ibn Muhammad ibn 'Abdullah ibn Bakr ibn 'Uthman ibn Yahya ibn Ghayhab ibn Muhammad.
 He descended from the tribe of Zayd Al-A'la, who is Zayd ibn Suwayd ibn Zayd ibn Suwayd ibn Zayd ibn Haram ibn Zayd Al-Qada'i from the famous Bani Zayd Al-Qada'iyyah tribe from the Al-Washm area of Najd, where he was born in 1365 A.H.

 ### His Educational Background:

-Shaykh Bakr studied until the second year of elementary school, and then in 1375 A.H. he moved to Riyadh where he continued his elementary studies, joined the Educational Institute, and graduated from the Faculty of Shari`ah as an associate with first class honors in 1387 A.H./1388 A.H.
+Shaykh Bakr studied until the second year of elementary school, and then in 1375 A.H. he moved to Riyadh where he continued his elementary studies, joined the Educational Institute, and graduated from the Faculty of Shari'ah as an associate with first class honors in 1387 A.H./1388 A.H.

 In 1384 A.H. he moved to Al-Madinah, where he worked as a librarian in the General Library of the Islamic University.